Public Engagement Innovation Labs

 In many sectors, collaboration has proven to be an effective approach to successfully addressing challenges in building sustainability and resilience amongst stakeholders.
 Successful collaborative partnerships have emerged in hundreds of cities and towns across Canada since Culture Days’ inception, generating lasting and meaningful connections and experiences that endure and help strengthen participants’ work well beyond the annual Culture Days weekend.

 To help increase the participation and engagement of targeted audiences through effective collaborative partnerships, Culture Days is supporting a select number of Public Engagement Innovation Labs across Canada to:

-1) Test, track and document creative solutions to the challenges of engaging existing audiences more deeply, or reaching new audiences or population segments; and
+- Test, track and document creative solutions to the challenges of engaging existing audiences more deeply, or reaching new audiences or population segments; and,

-2) Share and publicize experiences and learnings with the Canadian and international arts and cultural community to help build sectorial capacity by profiling the Labs and Lab Partners, and best-practices and research findings that emerge from the Labs.
+- Share and publicize experiences and learnings with the Canadian and international arts and cultural community to help build sectorial capacity by profiling best practices.

 INNOVATION LAB COMMUNITIES